India 'knocks on doors of new era' with launch of 5G services

 5G subscriptions in India, the world's second-biggest smartphone market after China, could reach 500 million users by the end of 2027, telecommunications solutions provider Ericsson said in a report released in June.
 This would represent nearly 40 per cent of the country's mobile subscriptions.

-But the widespread roll-out of 5G services faces hurdles such as an inadequate telecoms infrastructure and low 5G handset penetration.

-A key requirement for efficient 5G services, for instance, is a high degree of "fiberisation", which involves connecting telecoms towers via optical-fibre cables.
+A key requirement for efficient 5G services, for instance, is a high degree of "fiberisation", which involves connecting telecom towers via optical-fibre cables.

 Only around 33 per cent of such towers in India are fiberised now, which indicates that 5G services may be reserved for large cities "until the fibre gets to twice that number of towers", according to Delhi-based public policy consultant Prasanto K. Roy.